ChrooXD/ow2-gradient-chat/README.md

 1. Enter your text in the input field
 2. Select start and end colors using the color pickers
 3. Choose from preset gradients or create custom combinations
+4. Add Overwatch 2 icons using the search feature
-4. Copy the generated OW2 color codes
+5. Copy the generated color codes
-5. Paste directly into Overwatch 2 chat
+6. Paste directly into Overwatch 2 chat

 ## Scripts